 5. Ka’imi Fairbairn booted a 59-yard walk-off field goal for the host Texans to beat the Bills 23-20.
 Stefon Diggs had six catches for 82 yards against his former team.

-6. While the Vikings are on their bye weekend, big games in Week 6 besides 3-1 Detroit at 3-2 Dallas include: in the NFC North, the 3-2 Bears host the 1-4 Jaguars and the 3-2 Packers have a dangerous 2-3 Cardinals team (off their upset of the 49ers) at Lambeau.
+6. While the Vikings are on their bye weekend, big games in Week 6 besides 3-1 Detroit at 3-2 Dallas include: in the NFC North, the 3-2 Bears meet the 1-4 Jaguars in London, and the 3-2 Packers have a dangerous 2-3 Cardinals team (off their upset of the 49ers) at Lambeau.

 On Thursday night, 2-3 San Francisco is at 3-2 Seattle, with first place in the NFC West on the line.
 3-2 Tampa Bay comes off the tough OT loss at Atlanta (when Kirk Cousins threw for a career-high 509 yards and four TDs, including the OT winner).
 The Bucs are at New Orleans (2-2 going into last night’s game at the Chiefs) in a key NFC South game.